shoui520/shoui520.github.io/docs/yomichan.md

 Pop up box size can be edited with advanced settings enabled.
 A full dark mode can be enabled in the settings too.

 **JMdict** is the dictionary hosted on Jisho.org.
 Jisho.org is not its own dictionary, rather it's a portal that accesses JMdict.
 This is the most common Japanese to English dictionary.
+The version you are loading into Yomichan includes example sentences.

 **新和英** (Shinwaei) is a Japanese-English dictionary intended for Japanese people.
 It has many example sentences which can prove to be very useful for Japanese learners.
 A variation of this with even more example sentences is called `[Bilingual] 研究社　新和英大辞典　第５版.zip` can also be found in my dictionaries collection.